Crichmond21/Network-Checkers-Client/README.md

 # Network-Checkers-Client

-This was game was created for Network Programming (COMP 2100) at Wentworth Institute of Technology.
+This game was created for Network Programming (COMP 2100) at Wentworth Institute of Technology.

 A compiled version of the server for this client is included but if you would like the actual code or the latest server version you can find that [here](https://github.com/Crichmond21/Network-Checkers-Server).